 King opposition in pawn endings

-When only kings and pawns remain, opposition — two kings facing each other with one square between them — is the key weapon.
-The player who forces the opponent into opposition loses ground.
-Use this to either shepherd a passer home or defend against enemy pawns.
+When only kings and pawns remain, opposition, two kings facing each other with one square between them and the player not to move holding the opposition, is the key weapon.
+Use it to either shepherd a passer home or defend against enemy pawns.

 Rook's pawn stalemate defense

 With a rook's pawn, put your king in the corner square in front of the pawn to create stalemate tricks.
-In queen versus rook's pawn, pushes that force ...Kh1 can allow stalemate after Qxh2.
+In queen versus rook's pawn, pushes that force …Kh1 can allow stalemate after Qxh2, a well-known drawing resource for the defender.

 Step 7: Practice and reinforce through deliberate training